poojan243/poojan243/README.md

 -->

 # Poojan Gagrani
-### An Artificial Intelligence and Data Enthusiast, Software Engineer, Web Developer and Business Analyst 🧑🏻‍💻❤️‍🔥
+### An AI and Data Enthusiast, Software Engineer, Web Developer and Business Analyst 🧑🏻‍💻❤️‍🔥
 Welcome to my GitHub page!
 Here you'll find a collection of my projects, skills, and experiences as a passionate software developer.
 I'm currently seeking intern and full-time opportunities in Machine Learning, Data Science, and Software Engineering roles.
 Feel free to explore and get in touch!

 ## About Me